 Sankoo is a township situated at a distance of about 42 km from Kargil in the state of Jammu & Kashmir.
-Situated amidst nature, this town is popular among people as a religious site and a picnic spot.
-The town is located in a valley, which is in bowl shape.
-Rivers like Nakpochu and Kartse, major sources of Suru River, flow in this valley.
+Situated amidst nature, this town is popular amongst people as a religious site and a picnic spot.
+The town is located in a valley, which is shaped like a bowl.
+Rivers like Nakpochu and Kartse, major sources of Suru river, flow in this valley.

-Travellers coming by rail can board trains up to Jammu Tawi Railway Station as it is the nearest railhead to Sankoo.
-This railway station is connected to cities like New Delhi, Bangalore, Trivandrum, and Chennai with the destination.
-Regular buses for Sankoo are available from Leh, Kargil, and from some regions in the Suru Valley.
+Travellers coming by rail can board trains up to Jammu Tawi railway station as it is the nearest railhead to Sankoo.
+This railway station is connected to cities like New Delhi, Bangalore, Trivandrum and Chennai.
+Regular buses for Sankoo are available from Leh, Kargil and from some regions in the Suru Valley.

 The region of Sankoo experiences extreme climate throughout the year.
 Summers are warm and winters are extremely freezing and harsh.
 However, the temperature gets quite comfortable between April and September, which is also the best time to visit the town of Sankoo.